 Here are the top ingredients in Mypre:

 • Caffeine – It’s a classic but a good one.
-Caffeine has been shown to boost energy levels and help with focus, so it’s definitely a good addition to your pre workout supplement.
+Caffeine is always definitely a good addition to your pre workout supplement.
 The thing to bear in mind is the total amount per serving.
 Mypre contains 175mg, which is just slightly above our recommended amount of 150mg.
+But it’s still a good start.

-• Guarana extract – This is another stimulant which can help give you an energy boost.
+• Guarana extract – This is another stimulant ingredient.
 Given that this supplement already contains caffeine, we’re not sure it needed another 75mg of Guarana.

-• Creatine Monohydrate – Famous for its post-workout benefits, we actually rate creatine as one of the best pre workout ingredients.
-That’s because it can help with hydration and endurance during your gym sessions, so we were pleased to see it on the label of Mypre.
+• Creatine Monohydrate – Famous for its post-workout benefits, we actually rate creatine as one of our favorite pre workout ingredients.
+We were pleased to see it on the label of Mypre.

 • L-Citrulline Malate – Another one of our favorite ingredients for a pre workout supplement.
 It’s an amino acid extracted from watermelon and Mypre contains a generous 3g per serving.
-L-Citrulline Malate can help you get those amazing muscle pumps during your session.
+L-Citrulline Malate is often overlooked in supplements like this, so we were pleased to find it in the formula.

-• BioPerine (black pepper extract) – Although it’s not going to directly affect your workout, we like to see black pepper extract on the label of any supplement because it can help with the absorption of the other ingredients.
-In short, it can help to make sure that your body is getting the best out of all of the nutrients.
+• BioPerine (black pepper extract) – Although it’s not going to directly affect your workout, we like to see black pepper extract on the label of any supplement.
+You’ll find it in one form or another in the leading products in this category.

 • L-Carnitine – This is another solid ingredient.
-L-Carnitine is an amino acid that has been shown to help combat fatigue and reduce total muscle damage.
-A good addition to any pre workout supplement.
+L-Carnitine is an amino acid that is always a good addition to any pre workout supplement.

 Those are the main picks of the lengthy ingredients list, check it out in full below: